appdev-at-mit/mit-clubs/README.md

-# Beaver Clubs
+# MIT Clubs

 ## Overview
-Beaver Clubs serves as a platform for connecting students with MIT's student organizations.
+MIT Clubs serves as a platform for connecting students with MIT's student organizations.
 Explore and discover student groups throughout the academic year, beyond just Activities Midway.

 ## Features
 - Find clubs using search function and filters by categories, membership size, and application processes